KlaraGajaszek/WeatherApp-ReactNative/README.md

 ##### Styles

-For create style I used [styled component](https://styled-components.com) and create customization's theme.
+For create style I used [react native styled component](https://styled-components.com) and create customization's theme.

 ## Storybook

 Every atom, molecule and organisms has special stories.
 When you run storybook then you can see all isolated components.
 It is really useful when we work in big team and change/add components really fast or we would like to see how it looks like without run application.

 ## Tests

 For tests I used Jest and react-native-testing-library.
 Tests is not completed.
 Now I added only examples, in the next iteration when I would like to develop this app I will add tests for other components and create mostly integration tests.